-Like most of the things you buy, oil prices are affected by supply and demand.
-However, oil prices are primarily controlled by oil futures contracts, which are traded on the commodities futures exchanges.
-The price depends on what investors think the price of oil will be in the future.
-When traders think oil will be high, they bid it up even higher.
-In this way, commodities traders create a self-fulfilling prophecy by bidding up oil futures prices.
+Like most of the things you buy, both gas and oil prices are affected by supply and demand.
+Since 2008, both gas and oil prices are affected more by the ups and downs in these futures contracts.
+The price depends on what investors think the price of gas or oil will be in the future.
+When traders think gas or oil prices will be high, they bid them up even higher.
+In this way, commodities traders create a self-fulfilling prophecy.
 This leads to an asset bubble.
 Unfortunately, the one who pays for this bubble is you!

-Rising gas and oil prices over the long-term are caused by a decline in the value of the dollar.
-Since oil is denominated in dollars, the 40% decline in the dollar in the last six years puts upward pressure on oil prices.
+Rising gas and oil prices are somewhat impacted over the long-term are by a decline in the value of the dollar.
+Since oil is denominated in dollars, a roughly 40% decline in the dollar in the last 10 years puts upward pressure on oil prices.

-In the winter of 2013, Iran started war games near the Straits of Hormuz.
+In early 2013, Iran started war games near the Straits of Hormuz.
 Nearly 20% of the world's oil flows through this narrow checkpoint bordering Iran and Oman.
 If Iran threatens to close the Straits, it raises the fear of a dramatic decline in oil supply.
 Oil traders bid up the price to $118.90/barrel by February 8 in anticipation of such a crisis.
 Gas prices soon followed, rising to $3.85 by February 25.
 They rose again in August 2013 because oil prices hit a 15-month high that summer.
 That spike was created by political unrest in Egypt.